Skip to main content

 - All cardholders pay $25.00 for replacement of damaged cards.

-- When requesting changes to the information on the card that requires the production of a new card (i.e. name, University ID#, ISO# or Status), all cardholders pay $25.00 for a replacement card.
+- When requesting changes to the information on the card that requires the production of a new card (i.e., name, University ID#, ISO# or Status), all cardholders pay $25.00 for a replacement card.
+Contact the CatCard Office for name change exceptions.

-- All cardholders pay $25.00 for lost/stolen cards.
-This fee will be waived when a copy of a police report indicating theft is presented to the CatCard Office, within 90 days of the card issuance.
-The incident number is not sufficient, a copy of the report must be presented.
+- All cardholders pay $25.00 for lost or stolen cards.
+This fee will be waived if a copy of a police report indicating theft is presented to the CatCard Office, within 90 days of the card issuance.
+The incident number is not sufficient; a copy of the report must be presented.